 An international research consortium used neuroimaging techniques to analyze the brains of more than 3,800 volunteers in different countries.
-The largest study of its kind ever conducted set out to investigate anatomical similarities and differences in the brains of individuals with different types of epilepsy and to seek markers that could help with prognosis and treatment.
+It's the largest study of its kind ever conducted, and set out to investigate anatomical similarities and differences in the brains of individuals with different types of epilepsy and to seek markers that could help with prognosis and treatment.

 "Each center was responsible for collecting and analyzing data on its own patients.
 All the material was then sent to the University of Southern California's Imaging Genetics Center in the US, which consolidated the results and performed a meta-analysis," said Fernando Cendes, a professor at UNICAMP and coordinator of BRAINN.

 All volunteers were subjected to MRI scans.
 According to Cendes, a specific protocol was used to acquire three-dimensional images.
 "This permitted image post-processing with the aid of computer software, which segmented the images into thousands of anatomical points for individual assessment and comparison," he said.

 Advances in neuroimaging techniques have enabled the detection of structural alterations in the brains of people with epilepsy that hadn't been noticed previously.
 Cendes said that this is the first epilepsy study built on a really large number of patients, which allowed researchers to obtain more robust data.
 "There were many discrepancies in earlier studies, which comprised a few dozen or hundred volunteers."

 The patients included in the study were divided into four subgroups: mesial temporal lobe epilepsy (MTLE) with left hippocampal sclerosis, MTLE with right hippocampal sclerosis, idiopathic (genetic) generalized epilepsy, and a fourth group comprising less-common subtypes of the disease.